hanpari/sovereign/source/02/044_decision.md

 “You're welcome."

 "If you want to make Doll even happier, what about buying her new underwear?
-Would you like to check the latest offer from SexySexyLadies?"
+Would you like to check the latest offer from SEXYSEXYLADIES?"

 Suddenly, the Doll's voice seemed to belong to a different woman; it deepened and wore promising undertones.